This chapter contains contact information for parties within EmblemHealth, our delegated relationships and other external resources.

 For Health Homes Contacts, please go here.

-Quest Diagnostics, Inc. is our preferred, free-standing independent laboratory that can provide most outpatient clinical services to our members.
-We also contract with other free-standing independent laboratories for certain specialty tests.
+We contract with free-standing independent laboratories that can provide most outpatient clinical services to our members.
 In addition, physicians may use network hospitals with their own EmblemHealth-contracted lab and pathology group(s).
 Some member benefit plans have higher cost-sharing for lab services through a network hospital.
 Please use these network laboratories when requesting lab services for our members.
 All services for out-of-network providers require Preauthorization.
 If you do not have an account with any of our network laboratories, please establish one as needed by calling the applicable phone number(s).
 Refer to the list of Network Laboratory Services For All Plan Members.

 For information on allowable in-office lab tests, please see Claims Corner.

 Contracted laboratories will provide a collection box and courier service to and from the practitioner's office for specimen collection.
-If specimens need to be drawn outside of the practitioner's office, members should be directed to the nearest contracted laboratory Patient Service Center and given the requisition form to hand-carry.
-The nearest Quest Diagnostics Patient Service Center may be found by calling 888-277-8772 or online.
+If specimens need to be drawn outside of the practitioner's office, members should be directed to the nearest contracted laboratory patient service center and given the requisition form to hand-carry.

 STAT Laboratory Services